kerry-davis/maori-fishing-calendar-react/docs/architecture/DATA_MODEL.md

 - Saved locations are managed exclusively through Settings modal (consolidated from previously duplicated UI in CurrentMoonInfo, LunarModal, and Settings).
 - CurrentMoonInfo and LunarModal provide read-only location displays with "Change Location" / "Set Location" buttons that open Settings.
 - LocationContext provides app-wide access to saved locations state and CRUD operations.
+- Location context defers clearing the last known location until a confirmed logout, preserving the user's selection during short-lived auth transitions such as full-page refreshes.
 - Saved locations can be selected to auto-fill water and location fields in trip forms.
 - Location search includes GPS location detection, Google Places autocomplete, and manual coordinate entry.